Bylaws of the DBA

 Section 1: Funds

-All money paid to the Association shall be placed in a general operating fund.
+All money paid to the association shall be placed in a general operating fund.
 Disbursements shall be by check, signed by the treasurer and/or one other Board member.
-The Association will run on a fiscal year beginning April 1st.
+The Association will run on a fiscal year beginning January 1.

 Section 1: Procedure